BitcoinDesign/Guide/guide/foundations/backups.md

 **Do**
-- Write the recovery-phrase clearly with the words numbered, using permanent ink on card, or a [template](create a template people can print) //ToDo
+- Write the recovery-phrase with the words numbered, using permanent ink on card
 - Store it in a location where it is unlikely to be found by a bad actor
 - Document or tell next-of-kin where the backup can be found